enriicola/Linked-adm-In/README.md

         Shared attribute: type.
         Partitioning by type allows efficient filtering for both queries.

---> We decide to opt for mixing Q1 and Q3 because expire_date is time-based and therefore with high selection factor (we have less types then expire_dates so makes sense to group the latter).
+We could decide to opt for mixing Q1 and Q3 because expire_date is time-based and therefore with high selection factor (we have less types then expire_dates so makes sense to group the latter).

+--> We'll see later on that this approach brings some problems!

 ```
 CREATE TYPE skill_t (
     level text